 No. And please don’t let your fears of technology keep your child from getting the academic support they need.
 Most students are much more capable with technology than their parents expect them to be.
 Our easy-to-use, secure, online learning platform allows the tutor and student to see and hear each other, share websites and files, annotate documents, collaborate on virtual whiteboards, and review saved screenshots later.
 Within one to two sessions most students are learning online like they’ve been doing it their whole lives!

 What equipment do I need for online sessions?

 Our secure, online learning platform is quick and easy to use.
-A video call application similar to Skype or Facetime, students can participate on a desktop computer or laptop from anywhere they have a stable internet connection (2.0 Mbps +).
+Students can participate on a desktop computer or laptop from anywhere they have a stable internet connection (2.0 Mbps +).
 The software is supported for Windows and Mac.
 Students follow a one click download in advance of their first session, and then simply click the icon on their desktop to join future sessions.
 Alternatively, they can log in to sessions through their browser (we recommend Google Chrome).
 Many students like to use a headset or earbuds with a microphone.
 We don’t recommend using a tablet or phone for online sessions, as they do not offer an optimal tutoring experience.